fola95/Udacity-Kinematics-Project/writeup_template.md

 [DHImage]: ./udacityDHderivation-FolawiyoCampbell-1.png
 ![alt text][DHImage]

+I made use of the kr210.urdf.xacro urdf file to derive the link lengths which helped in filling in di and ai

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
 We need to create individual transforms before performing homogeneous transformation.